webbhm/GBE_Plus/README.md

 # GBE_Plus
 GBE Plus is an enhancement to the GBE Pico Controller.
 There are two versions, the GBE_Plus Pico by itself, and the GBE-Plus Pico with a Raspberry Pi.
 THe Raspberry Pi adds additional sensors and a camera, and interaccts with the Pico as an IOT sensor.
 Both versions have the same hardware and software.
 The Pico starts up as a CaptivePortal, a wifi-hotspot that hosts a set of web pages.
 The pages allow for setting the time (RTC), light settings and photoperiod, and changing the domain name.
 A dashboard page gives all the current data.
-A http request can retreive the data.
+A http request can retreive the data.</br>
+Power can be supplied via the usb, or an external power feed (5v).
+In the GBE, power will come off of the 20v power supply.
+5v is needed to power the NeoPixel.
+An external RTC (real time clock) avoids the need to reset the time after a power failure (but serves no other use).
+It currently has the SHTC3 temperature and humidity sensor.
 ## Modes
 ### Stand-Alone Mode
 There is no automatic logging of sensor data, but it is possible to wifi connect to the Pico to see and copy the sensor data (via the dashboard).